xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ## Elastic stack

-With open source software, such as Elasticsearch and Logstash provide the tools to transform and store our log data.
+Open source software, such as Elasticsearch and Logstash provide you the tools to transform and store our log data.

-Before installation, we can verify message receiving in JSON format on the server side, **netcat** serves this purpose.
+We can verify the messages in JSON format are received on the server side, before proceeding with the installation. **[netcat](http://netcat.sourceforge.net/)** is used for that.

 ```
 nc -ul server_ip 10514